Consumer Information and Disclosure

 INTERRUPTIONS, COURSE INCOMPLETES, WITHDRAWALS

 If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the progress status as prior to the leave of absence.
 Hours elapsed during a leave of absence will extend the student’s contract period and maximum time frame by the same number of days taken in the leave of absence and will not be included in the student’s cumulative attendance percentage calculation.
 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of the withdrawal.
 Course withdraws/incompletes do not affect prior grades, GPA and hours obtained.

 If a student is determined to not be making satisfactory academic progress, the student may appeal the determination within 10 calendar days.
 Reasons for which students may appeal a negative progress determination include death of a relative, an injury or illness of the student, or any other allowed special or mitigating circumstance.
 The student must submit a written appeal to the school on the designated form describing why they failed to meet the satisfactory academic progress standards, along with supporting documentation of the reasons why the determination should be reversed.
 The information should include what has changed about the student’s situation that allow them to achieve Satisfactory Academic Progress by the next evaluation point.
-Appeal documents will be reviewed and a decision will be made and reported to the student within 30 calendar days.
+Appeal documents will be reviewed, and a decision will be made and reported to the student within 30 calendar days.
 The appeal and the decision documents will be retained in the student file.
-If the student prevails upon appeal, the satisfactory academic progress determination will be reversed and federal financial aid will be reinstated, if applicable.
+If the student prevails upon appeal, the satisfactory academic progress determination will be reversed, and federal financial aid will be reinstated, if applicable.